caas-team/GoKubeDownscaler/deployments/chart/README.md

 ### Serviceaccount

-The serviceaccount.yaml file creates a ServiceAccount that will be used to assign the needed permissions to the go-kube-downscaler.
+The serviceaccount.yaml file creates a ServiceAccount that will be used by the go-kube-downscaler to interact with kubernetes.

 ### Configmap